phalcon/blog/_posts/2013-05-02-sample-application-vokuro.md

 - Full use of the Forms builder and Validation components
 - Frontend/Backend without using a multi-module application

-​To run/test this sample application you will need [Phalcon 1.1.0 beta 3](https://phalcon.io/download) or ​higher.
+To run/test this sample application you will need [Phalcon 1.1.0 beta 3](https://phalcon.io/download) or higher.
 You can see an online version [here](https://vokuro.phalcon.io).

 You can clone the code from [Github](http://github.com/phalcon/vokuro).
 We welcome all the improvements to this sample as pull requests.
 We hope this application serve as example and help to develop your own applications with Phalcon.
 Head on over to our [forum](https://forum.phalcon.io) if you have questions regarding the sample.

 Enjoy!

-<3 The Phalcon Team